Russell Coleman: FBI agent

+Senate counsel and private practice

+After learning that Coleman's condition would force him to leave the FBI, Senator Mitch McConnell offered Coleman the opportunity to serve as his legal counsel.
+Coleman accepted, and served in that position from 2010 to 2013.
+He also served as McConnell's legislative director from 2013 to 2014, and as senior advisor and legal counsel from 2014 to 2015.

+Coleman left McConnell's office in 2015, and became a partner at the law firm Frost Brown Todd in their Louisville office as well as a principle of their government affairs subsidiary.
+During this time, he also served as a volunteer assistant commonwealth attorney for Kentucky's 12th Judicial Circuit in Oldham County.

-U.S. Attorney
+U.S. Attorney (2017–2021)

+Coleman was sworn in as U.S. Attorney for the Western District of Kentucky by judge David J. Hale in September 2017.

-On September 22, 2017, following nomination by President Donald Trump and unanimous confirmation by the U.S. Senate, Coleman was sworn in as United States Attorney.
+On September 22, 2017, following nomination by President Donald Trump and unanimous confirmation by the U.S. Senate, Coleman was sworn in as the United States Attorney for the Western District of Kentucky by judge David J. Hale.

-The Western District of Kentucky encompasses 53 counties with a population of more than 2.2 million, includes two military installations and federal courthouses in Louisville, Bowling Green, Paducah, and Owensboro.
-The Office is responsible for prosecuting violations of federal law, including crimes related to firearms, narcotics, public corruption, child exploitation, wire and bank fraud, and terrorism.
-The office also defends the United States in civil cases.

 In February 2019, Coleman penned a guest column for The Courier-Journal reflecting on the opioid crisis and his firsthand experience viewing an autopsy of a suspected overdose victim.
 Coleman wrote "I recognize that we will not be able to arrest our way out of the drug crisis.
 But it is equally true that prevention and treatment alone cannot solve the crisis."

 Coleman published a second guest column in The Courier-Journal in July 2019.
 As the homicide rate in Louisville began to increase, he declared Louisville had a violent crime problem.
 Coleman promised "a more muscular and visible response by federal law enforcement" but said "arresting our way out of this problem is not, alone, a long-term solution.
 He cited "historic racism that imposed shameful inequities and structural barriers to inherited wealth and opportunity" as issues to be addressed.

-Pegasus Institute co-founder Jordan Harris called Coleman "the best prosecutor in America," writing that as U.S. Attorney Coleman has gained "unparalleled reverence among law enforcement officials and unparalleled fear among law breakers."
+Pegasus Institute co-founder Jordan Harris called Coleman "the best prosecutor in America," writing that as U.S. Attorney, Coleman has gained "unparalleled reverence among law enforcement officials and unparalleled fear among law breakers."